xuankimtran/docs-1/pages/katalon-analytics/docs/kt-change-result-pass-fail.md

 ## View the summary of a Test Result's status change

-No matter how many times a test result has been modified, you can check a full record of the modification.
+No matter how many times a test result has been modified, you can always view the full history of changes.

 Follow these steps: